-The Society maintains a museum of historic radio equipment and memorabilia, known as the Don Kresge Memorial Radio Museum, in the lobby of the Alabama Power Building at 600 18th Street North in downtown Birmingham, where visitors can view restored vintage radio and related equipment.
+The Society maintains a museum of historic radio equipment and memorabilia, known as the Don Kresge Memorial Radio Museum, in the atrium of the Alabama Power Building at 600 18th Street North in downtown Birmingham, where visitors can view restored vintage radio and related equipment.
 The exhibit includes one of only two known surviving copies of the “Superflex” radio.
 The Society also owns the second copy.
 The Superflex is a broadcast radio receiver, manufactured in 1927 by the Radio Products Corporation, a company headquartered in North Birmingham.

 The archives contain extensive material on WSY (We Serve You), the first broadcast radio station in Alabama.
 This station was owned and operated by Alabama Power Company.
 The station was first located on Powell Avenue and later moved to the Loveman, Joseph & Loeb department store building (now the site of the McWane Science Center) in downtown Birmingham.
 The station's equipment was moved to the campus of the Alabama Polytechnic Institute (now Auburn University) in Auburn, Alabama and the call sign was changed to WAPI.
 This station was later moved back to the top of Red Mountain in Birmingham.

 The Society provides opportunities to the members and the community, including “shop days” on Saturday and Tuesday mornings beginning at 8:30 AM, where members can share knowledge, work on projects, research answers to specific radio related questions, analyze schematics, read about the history of a particular radio model, or locate a part needed for a radio restoration.
 The Society conducts formal classes on electronic restoration, vacuum tube radio construction and repair, and even cabinet refinishing for the wooden cased models.
 Also, Society members prepare and present programs to local area civic groups to raise awareness and foster interest in this vital part of Birmingham entertainment history.
 The Society welcomes people of all ages who are interested in learning more about vintage radios; whether it is someone who wishes to rebuild an antique radio or simply trying to research the history of an old family radio.
 All are welcome!